blogc/blogc-git-receiver/README.md

 ## Repository mirroring

 Users can rely on `blogc-git-receiver` to mirror their repositories to a remote Git repository (e.g. a free Bitbucket private repository).
 This feature just requires adding a remote called `mirror` to the bare repository in your server.
-If such remote exists, `blogc-git-receiver` with `git push --mirror` to it.
+If such remote exists, `blogc-git-receiver` will `git push --mirror` to it.
 Please note that the `blogc` user must be able to push to the remote repository, and that any content manually pushed to the remote repository is overwritten by `blogc-git-receiver`.

 Some reasonable ways to allow the `blogc` user to push to the remote repository are: